t-tarsi/CS50-Final-Project/DESIGN.md

 DESIGN:

-This file details our implementation and design for our entire project, including our web scrapers, our python data manipulation, our JavaScript functionality, visualization, and libraries.
+This file details our implementation and design for our entire project, including our web scrapers, our python data manipulation, and our JavaScript functionality, visualization, and libraries.

 For our data scraping scripts, we used Beautiful Soup 4 which is a Python library used to parse HTML files and scrape data from them.
 We wound up implementing two separate scraping scripts, the first being for every course name, department and